-Almighty God is outraged at such misguided pity for those who would steal our crowns and our potential eternal lives!
+Almighty God is outraged at such misguided pity for those who would steal the crowns and potential eternal lives of His beloved children!

 13:7 Namely, of the gods of the people which are round about you, nigh unto thee, or far off from thee, from the one end of the earth even unto the other end of the earth;